A Conversation with Jack Roberts

 - Newgrange: the World Heritage Site in Ireland where Jack got his first inspiration

 - Book by Manchán Magan: 32 Words for Field (source of the info I mention on the long history of the Irish word for “wave”)

 The journey of discovery is everything.
 And the journey is to go back into what our ancestors have left us.

 …And once you start looking in that direction, you are looking at the world from the same point of view as every indigenous culture on this planet ever did.Jack Roberts

 There’s a monthly digest of this stuff…

-Thank you so much for visiting.
-If you liked this offering, you can sign up below to receive the monthly Wake Up, Human digest, which includes writings, podcast episodes, and other offerings, sent on or near the time of the full moon.
+Thank you so much for visiting!
+If you liked this offering, you can sign up below to receive the monthly Wake Up, Human digest, which includes writings, podcast episodes, and other offerings.
 Have something to share or suggest?
 Head over to my contact page and drop me a line.